Police ask for public’s help to ID Grand Rapids bathroom peeper

 Anyone with information should contact GRPD at 616.456.3982 or Silent Observer at 616.774.2345 or online at silentobserver.com.

 24 Hour News 8 is working to get more information.
-Tune in to 24 Hour News 8 at Noon of the latest and check back with woodtv.com for the latest.
+Tune in to 24 Hour News 8 at 5 for the latest and check back with woodtv.com for updates.